GitauHarrison/notes/2fa_flask.md

 If the user is valid, we remove it from the session because once the user has requested for the QR Code, we make sure that this image cannot be requested again.
 This means that if the user fails to scan the QR code in this occassion, then the account will become inaccessible.

-The information stored in the QR codes is the TOTP data.
+The information stored in the QR codes is the URL that contains TOTP data.
 This is what the TOTP smartphones expect. `pyqrcode` simply renders the TOTP URL as an SVG image, saved in a `StringIO` stream in memory.

 We ensure that the browser does not cache the page by including some headers.